 Real Training is delighted to partner with Ofsted Outstanding apprenticeship provider, Educational & Sporting Futures, who will deliver this Learning and Skills Assessor Apprenticeship.
 Educational & Sporting Futures is part of Real Group.

+The Learning and Skills Assessor apprenticeship is suitable for a range of job roles.
 For example, schools may choose to upskill one or more teachers, HLTAs, TAs or LSAs to provide valuable support for the SENCO.
-Or you could opt to develop new expertise for the SENCO themselves.
 You know your setting and your colleagues best, so select your apprentice based on what you think will work well for you and the needs of your students.

 Although it is an open access qualification, meaning that no prior qualifications are required, an apprentice would typically be expected to have already achieved GCSE Maths and English, Grade C or above or 4/5.
 Some elements of this apprenticeship do require a reasonably high level of ability for English and Maths but rest-assured that you will be supported by your tutor to ensure this knowledge is understood and embedded.

-The apprenticeship is only available to primary schools in England who have access to the Apprenticeship Levy.
-The levy can then be used to cover the cost of the apprenticeship training and assessment.
+The apprenticeship is only available to schools in England who have access to the Apprenticeship Levy.
+The levy can be used to cover the cost of the apprenticeship training and assessment.
 The way in which the levy applies depends on the type of school and the overall employer.
-For more information, please contact the Sporting Futures Training team on 01438 791068 or admin@sportingfutures.co.uk.
+For more information, please contact the Sporting Futures Training team on 01438 791068 or admin@esfapprenticeships.co.uk.

 Are there any other requirements?